Pece17/IoTBeacon/README.md

 poista ylemmät

-1. Website must show all three rooms (Servula, 5005, 5004) as permanent elements, and inform whether the Raspberry Pis (1,2,3) can see Beacons (1,2,3) in the room currently - for example, the website informs that Beacon 1 is in the vicinity of Servula, but Beacon 1 is not found in the vicinity of 5005 or 5004
+1. Website must show all three rooms (Servula, 5005, 5004) as permanent elements, and inform whether the Raspberry Pis (1,2,3) can see Beacons (1,2,3) in the room currently - for example, the website informs that Beacon 1 is in the vicinity of Servula, but Beacon 1 is not found in the vicinity of 5005 or 5004 - information about the beacons should appear under the permanent room elements

+2.